ReflexCreations/stamina-guide/README.md

 None of this is absolute.
 I have a slight lean onto my right foot, and my left foot moves more as a result.
 My left foot also likes to overshoot the down arrow at times, and the heel leaves the center if I'm not careful.
 The important thing is to be aware of these factors, and work on them.

+### Posture

+'Your best posture is your next posture' is a pretty strong quote used to describe how people should sit/stand, and it equally applies to dance game posture.
+Posture is dynamic, and the more you modulate it, the more options you'll have when you play.
+This is especially true in marathons, where I'll constantly be shifting my weight in order to find my comfort in different places.

+Typically, top players seem to have either a forward or backward lean, that shifts throughout gameplay.
+By leaning backwards, players are putting more of their weight onto the bar, and less on their heels.
+This makes movement easier, so is especially useful at lower speeds.

+With more difficult patterning, or faster speeds, players often start to lean forwards.
+This helps give you control, pushing your toes further down and being able to shift your weight more easily.

+I would describe the difference between the two as 'backward' lean being more deliberate to find comfort, and 'forward' lean being more automatic.
+I've often tried to lean forward to improve my control, but as I do it deliberately, it doesn't help me.
+When I lean forward and I'm performing well, my body shifts its position a lot.
+This is what I mean by exerting control with the position of my body.
+It's more of an automatic response.
+My body leans forward and shifts around to stay in control of complexity it can't easily handle.

+Try to experiment with your posture a little.
+You'll find it's very important during longer charts, and much easier to find optimisations for.
+But when it comes to mid and high speeds, your posture's going to likely shift naturally throughout the song, becoming gradually more and more forward as you lose control.

+### PUSH!
+GO!
+Chill.

+Players often used to scream at each other when playing.
+This game was very, very high energy.
+You would overcome your boundaries by putting more and more of your power into it, gasping for air and trying not to cry.

+Based form doesn't allow this.
+With based form, the harder you push the more likely you are to experience 'form explosion', where your feet move too far, and you're unable to drag them back to the next panel in a controlled manner, resulting in a rapid loss of life.

+In based form, you should be trying to stay in control.
+It's a calm motion.
+Of course, there's always going to be a bit of push as you tighten up, but the goal is to keep your muscles loose, and your form under control.
+It can be frustrating to lose control.
+For me, the anticipation of passing something hard is enough to spike my adrenaline and cause me to lose control.
+But that's the new challenge.
+Not raw power, but determined, controlled power.

 ### Injury

-Based also introduced me to my first non-trivial dance game injury, as it has with several people.
+Based form also introduced me to my first non-trivial dance game injury, as it has with several people.
 Going so fast, getting that good, that quickly, being able to go so hard for so long, it's very tempting to push yourself too far, or to ignore the advice to settle down, because you feel fine.
 I know, because I ran tendons first into that issue.

 I got digitorum longus extensor tendonitis in my right foot.
 The quick gains I made by going too hard were very much offset by my nine month recovery.
 Ultimately, you can't _just_ slide.
 Depending on the patterns, your feet may already be on the panel they're meant to hit next, in which case, you will need to lift a little, or rock/micro-pivot in some way.
 This isn't as much about logic as it is about practice.
 You eventually get comfortable with the movements.
 But my major suggestion here is don't play in pain.
 And for at least the first six months, please avoid any longer marathons.